 This stock screener does not screen the entire stock market; it is limited to the stocks that the Motley Fool team has recommended, meaning you will have a total universe of about 900 stocks.

-Motley Fool offers 32 different services ranging in price from $199 per year for Stock Advisor to $13,999 per year for ONE Access to all their services.
-I would recommend the Stock Advisor at $199 or the Rule Breakers at $299 per year for stocks.
+Motley Fool offers 32 services ranging in price from $199 per year for Stock Advisor to $13,999 per year for ONE Access to all their services.
+I recommend the Stock Advisor at $199 or the Rule Breakers at $299 per year for stocks.
 I paid for the Stock Advisor Service, and I am delighted with it.

 You might think $199 per year is expensive.
 But for the chance to select high-performing stocks and beat the market, this service is an absolute bargain, which I am happy to pay for.